 - repaired all the damage to verges along Beech Grove, York Place and West Park

 - restored all bedding areas along West Park

 Restoring the grass will take longer because of the weather and time of year.
-Re-seeding will have to wait now until spring.
+Re-seeding will now take place in the spring.

-You can also watch our video updates from Ben Grabham who is overseeing the work.
+You can also watch our video updates highlighting the work that has and will be carried out.